Snowflake-Labs/sfquickstarts/site/sfguides/src/tealium-snowflake-integration/tealium-snowflake-integration.md

 ![Connector Configuration](assets/SnowflakeConfiguration.png)

-After inputing the above values, a drop-down menu with the available columns will become available to map your data.
-When sending the entire dataset, you will need to assign which column the data will be recorded under.
+After inputing the above values, map your data using the drop-down menu listing the available columns.
+When sending the entire dataset, you will need to assign the column the data will be recorded under.
 This column must be a **VARIANT** type column in Snowflake.
 A new row will be created in the staging table for each event with the dataset available under the selected column as an object.

-In addition to selecting where to record the datasets, the timestamp column needs to be identified.
-Because staging tables cannot increment, Tealium generates a timestamp for when the data is sent to Snowflake and inputs that value into this timestamp column.
-If the default Tealium timestamp is not desirable, the optional **Timestamp Attribute** format selection can be configured to the appropriate format.
-For more information on supported timestamp types: see [Snowflake: Supported Java data types](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-overview#supported-java-data-types).
+You must identify a timestamp column.
+Because staging tables cannot increment, Tealium generates a timestamp for when the data is sent to Snowflake and uses that value into this timestamp column.
+Use the **Timestamp Attribute** to select an attribute to assign as the timestamp if you want to send a different format.
+For more information on supported timestamp types, see [Snowflake: Supported Java data types](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-overview#supported-java-data-types).

-If the Snowflake Streaming connector is being setup within Tealium's AudienceStream, an additional configuration feature called **Include Current Visit Data** is included.
-When enabled, the dataset will include both the visitor data and current visit data.
+If the Snowflake Streaming connector is being setup within Tealium AudienceStream, an additional configuration feature called **Include Current Visit Data** is included.
+When enabled, the dataset includes both the visitor data and current visit data.

 #### Custom Data
 Tealium provides the ability to select custom data attributes to send into Snowflake, providing greater control over your transferred data.
-When these actions are chosen, the configuration changes slightly to include the mapping of data attributes to columns in the Snowflake staging table.
-As previously mentioned, the staging table will require separate columns to be created for each data attribute, including a timestamp column.
+Choosing custom data actions changes the configuration slightly to include the mapping of data attributes to columns in the Snowflake staging table.
+As previously mentioned, the staging table requires separate columns to be created for each data attribute, including a timestamp column.
 Once a data attribute is mapped, another attribute cannot be mapped to that column.

 #### User and Staging Table Creation Example
-The following code snippet will create a new role that will be used to create and gain access to write to the staging table.
-It is recommended that a separate User is created with limited access to only the staging table for the Tealium connector.
+The following code snippet creates a new role that will be used to create and gain access to write to the staging table.
+We recommend that a separate user is created with limited access to only the staging table for the Tealium connector.
 The staging table created has two columns, one to map the timestamp and the other to land the data object.

 ```sql
 USE ROLE SECURITYADMIN;